Skip to main content

 Verifying your bank account is crucial for payment processors to ensure that the account is valid and belongs to you.
 A bank letter, bank statement, or voided check can help confirm your account details, such as your account number and routing number.
 Because you are linking a bank account to your Payrix processing account, providing a bank letter, bank statement, or voided check can help establish the connection and verify ownership.

 A website can provide transparency about your business operations, products, pricing, and terms of service.
-Payment processors may review your website to ensure that your business aligns with their policies and guidelines.
-In addition, Your website content and business model can provide insights into the type of transactions you’ll be conducting, which helps the payment processor evaluate the potential risks and fraud.
+Payment processors might review your website to ensure that your business aligns with their policies and guidelines.
+In addition, your website content and business model can provide insights into the type of transactions you’ll be conducting, which helps the payment processor evaluate the potential risks and fraud.

 JavaScript errors detected